NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 multi-QPU distribution whereby each QPU is simulated by a single NVIDIA GPU.

-In use cases where the number of qubits requires the multi-node multi-GPU simulator (:code:`nvidia-mgpu`) as the simulated QPU, multi-QPU distribution capability is provided by the remote simulator target (:code:`remote-sim`).
+In use cases where the number of qubits requires the multi-node multi-GPU simulator (:code:`nvidia-mgpu`) to simulate each virtual QPU, multi-QPU distribution capability is provided by the remote simulator target (:code:`remote-sim`).

 Specifically, this :code:`remote-sim` platform encapsulates simulated QPUs as independent